The Morning Fix

 Approach

-Built a non-intrusive brand kit that fit the show’s visual language.
+• Brand kit fit the show’s visual language.

 Impact